Frequently Asked Questions

 How do I find an installer?: Our products are easy to install for any qualified general contractor or handyman.
 This blog post provides guidance on how to find a qualified installer for your area.

-Why not just use PV panels routed to a traditional space heater?: For producing heat, PV panels are terribly inefficient and take up a lot of space.
-At 80-90% end to end efficiency, an Arctica Solar air heater is the best choice for maximizing cost performance in space heating.
+Why not just use PV panels routed to a traditional space heater?: For producing heat, PV panels are inefficient and take up a lot of space.
+At 80-90% end to end efficiency, an Arctica Solar air heater is the best choice for maximizing cost performance in space heating and minimizing install complexity.

 Why not just use a mini-split and PV system?: Mini-splits are great, and have the added benefit of cooling in the summer.
 In fact we have many customers that have spaces heated with solar air heating + mini-split in the winter, and cooled with the mini-split in the summer.
 A mini-split + PV system is a larger home project than a solar air heater install.
 Solar air heating is supplemental infinite COP heating for an adoptive space, no matter the other traditional heating sources (central gas, central heat pump, mini-split, wood stove, propane heater, electric space heater, ect).